Tips for Grab & Go Program Success

 Of course, the success of any grab-and-go food program is only as good as the food you offer.
 If your program is a supplement to other offerings, as in a convenience store or cafeteria.
 Determine the packaging, food items, and pricing that offer higher margins than other popular items.
 As the popularity of your program grows, your profit margins will naturally improve.

 Also, choose menu items that hold well and are easy to eat on the go.
 Pizza, chicken sandwiches, or bagels are excellent choices.
 And finally, choose items that can be easily mixed and matched to expand your variety of menu offerings.
-Biscuits, sausage patties, ham slices, and bacon strips can all be prepared simultaneously at their ideal settings with no flavor transfer in the Vector oven and quickly assembled into a full array of breakfast offerings.
+Biscuits, sausage patties, ham slices, and bacon strips can all be prepared simultaneously at their ideal settings with no flavor transfer in the Vector or Converge multi-cook oven and quickly be assembled into a full array of breakfast offerings.

 The complete package